nychealth/coronavirus-data/README.md

 ### Changes to reported data

-We update data for earlier dates after we resolve testing and reporting delays.
+The Health Department updates data for earlier dates after resolving testing and reporting delays.
 Reported data reflect what we know at the time of publishing on Github, not what occurred in real time.
 For example, we may find that a person who was originally reported to live in NYC no longer does.
 This person would be removed from our dataset after their address is updated, and our case count would decrease by one.

 ### Rates vs. case counts